gbracha/metaclasses/proposal.md

 * Does not give an easy way to refer to parameterized types as expressions, e.g., `Type t = List<T>;`.
 That is a separate issue.

-* No way to specify that a metaclass implements an interface.

 * May have negative impact on tree-shaking, leading to increased size of applications deployed via Javascript.
 Initial studies indicate this effect is minor.